bnCrrthrs/indesign-scripts/README.md

 ## misc

+### clearPasteBoard.js

+Deletes any page items which aren't actually on a page.

 ### importStyles.js

 Allows you to select another saved InDesign document and choose sets of styles to import from it: Paragraph / Character / Object / Table and Cell / Table of Contents / Stroke styles.
 You also have the option to overwrite existing styles with the same name in your current document, or whether to rename imported styles when there is a name conflict.